 Through these multiple actions, Bouge de là achieves its objective of offering children an enjoyable contact with dance, an experience that stimulates an emotional response and instills a desire for movement and dance.

 Reputation and Awards

 Bouge de là has also established a strong reputation outside Québec.
-In 2012 and 2015, The Studio and Bedtime! were nominated for a Dora Mavor Moore Award in Toronto for Outstanding Production, Theatre for Young Audiences category.
+In 2012, 2015 and 2018, The Studio, Bedtime! and The 26 Letter Dance were nominated for a Dora Mavor Moore Award in Toronto for Outstanding Production, Theatre for Young Audiences category.
 In 2013 Bouge de là was among the finalists in the category Touring Artistic Company of the Year at the BC Touring Council Annual Awards.